 Sudden cancellation of stay due to a schedule change without due consideration

-The 80th Anniversary Hall Housing's reservation (including changes and cancellations) and payment rules are publicly available.
-The first bill issued by the 80th Anniversary Hall Housing before a person moves into the 80th Anniversary Hall Housing or cancellation fee must be paid by that person even if they change their plan and do not come to Japan.
-In such cases, we may ask the applicant to serve as an intermediary between that person and the 80th Anniversary Hall Housing.
+The IH's reservation (including changes and cancellations) and payment rules are publicly available.
+Cancellation fees must be paid by the prospective resident even if he or she changes his or her plan and does not come to Japan.
+In such cases, we may ask the applicant to serve as an intermediary between that person and the IH.